4 Consideration of the evidence

 4.3

 The clinical specialists noted that the main aim of treatment is to maximise the control of schizophrenia and minimise the adverse events that are the most troublesome for each individual.
 The committee heard from the patient experts that effective control of schizophrenia with aripiprazole would allow adolescents to return to normal functioning in terms of work or schooling.
 The committee understood from the clinical specialists that no single atypical antipsychotic drug is considered to be more clinically effective than the others.
 Risperidone is the most widely used first-line atypical antipsychotic in UK clinical practice because clinicians have extensive experience of using it to treat schizophrenia, and often achieve control with low doses and without troublesome adverse events.
 The clinical specialists stated that when an atypical antipsychotic medication is prescribed, control of schizophrenia and adverse events is assessed over a period of 6 weeks or more and an alternative atypical antipsychotic can be considered if the first antipsychotic proves unsatisfactory.
 Other atypical antipsychotics such as aripiprazole, olanzapine, quetiapine or amisulpride may be used if control of schizophrenia is not achieved with risperidone.
-The clinical specialists also explained that clozapine is sometimes prescribed; however, because it needs careful monitoring for particular side effects, it is prescribed as rescue therapy only if the schizophrenia is refractory to at least three other antipsychotic treatments.
+The clinical specialists also explained that clozapine is sometimes prescribed; however, because it needs careful monitoring for particular side effects, it is prescribed as rescue therapy only if the schizophrenia is refractory to at least 3 other antipsychotic treatments.
 The committee noted that some of the atypical antipsychotics described by the clinical specialists do not have a marketing authorisation for the treatment of schizophrenia in adolescents, but acknowledged that specific licensing in adolescents is not a prerequisite to prescribing licensed adult medicines, particularly if there is widespread experience of their use.
 The committee agreed with the clinical specialists that it is important for adolescents with schizophrenia to have a range of treatment options before considering rescue therapy with clozapine, and therefore considered that aripiprazole may be a suitable treatment option for people aged 15 to 17 years with schizophrenia.

 4.4

-The committee heard from the clinical specialists and patient experts that there are a number of dose-related adverse events associated with atypical antipsychotic treatments, including weight gain, hyperprolactinaemia and sexual dysfunction, aggression and akathisia/extrapyramidal symptoms.
+The committee heard from the clinical specialists and patient experts that there are a number of dose-related adverse events associated with atypical antipsychotic treatments, including weight gain, hyperprolactinaemia and sexual dysfunction, aggression, and akathisia and extrapyramidal symptoms.
 Adolescents are often less tolerant of adverse events than adults, leading to problems with adherence to medication.
 The committee heard from the clinical specialists that some treatments are more likely to be associated with particular adverse events than others: olanzapine is more likely associated with weight gain, risperidone and amisulpride are more likely associated with hyperprolactinaemia, and aripiprazole is more likely associated with akathisia and a subjective feeling of aggression (for which benzodiazepine co-treatment may be used).
 The clinical specialists stated that these adverse events are dose related and therefore it is preferable to start prescribing any atypical antipsychotic at a low dose.
 The committee accepted that all atypical antipsychotics are associated with adverse events and that accounts from the clinical specialists on the use of aripiprazole suggest that it may be as safe and well tolerated as the other treatments.

 Clinical effectiveness